mlcommons/inference/edge/object_classification/mobilenets/tf-cpp/README.md

 78dae6354e471199
 918c80bc5d4906b0
 ```
-You can then retrieve various run parameters from experimental points.
+You can then retrieve various run parameters from such experimental points.

 ##### Accuracy
 You can quickly inspect the accuracy recorded for a particular point as follows: